DileepChotu/CODETEC-TASK1-PORTFOLIO/README.md

 # Overview:
 ------------

-# You are creating a personal portfolio website using Java Spring Boot, with HTML and CSS in JSP files, and a SQL database.
+# creating a personal portfolio website using Java Spring Boot, with HTML and CSS in JSP files, and a SQL database.
 The project will utilize the main Spring MVC module, which includes controllers, services, repositories, and entity classes for database interactions.

 # Architecture Components: